Brandon Ingram NBA Preview vs. the Jazz

 Brandon Ingram Insights vs. the Jazz

-- He's connected on 1.5 threes per game, or 10.5% of his team's makes from beyond the arc this season.
+- He's attempted 4.7 threes per game, or 12.3% of his team's shots from beyond the arc this season.

-- Ingram's Pelicans average 102.7 possessions per game, sixth-highest among NBA teams, while the Jazz have a middling offense in terms of tempo, ranking 16th with 103.8 possessions per contest.
+- Ingram's opponents, the Jazz, have a middling offensive tempo, ranking 16th in the NBA with 103.8 possessions per game, while his Pelicans average the seventh-most possessions per game with 102.6.

-- Conceding 122.5 points per contest, the Jazz are the 26th-ranked squad in the NBA on defense.
+- Allowing 121.1 points per contest, the Jazz are the 25th-ranked squad in the league on defense.

-- The Jazz allow 41.5 rebounds per contest, ranking fourth in the NBA.
+- The Jazz are the fourth-ranked team in the league, allowing 41.5 rebounds per contest.

-- The Jazz are the 27th-ranked squad in the league, giving up 28.1 assists per contest.
+- Looking at assists, the Jazz have conceded 28.3 per game, 27th in the league.

-- The Jazz are the 25th-ranked team in the NBA at allowing threes, giving up 14 made 3-pointers per game.
+- In terms of 3-pointers, the Jazz are ranked 25th in the league, allowing 13.8 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!